SoulAbhii/Todo-app/README.md

 Ensure you have appropriate CSS styles for .Todo, .completed, .todo-input, .todo-btn, .controls, and other necessary classes for better user experience.

 # Testing Guidance
-Add Tasks: Open the application and add several tasks using the input field.
+Add Tasks: Open the application and add several tasks using the input field.<br>
 Delete Tasks: Click the trash icon next to a task to delete it.
 Toggle Completion: Click on a task's text to mark it as completed or not.
 Edit Tasks: Click the pen icon to edit a task.